Rajpratik71/linux-manPages/hexdump.md

                  018 CAN  019 EM   01A SUB  01B ESC  01C FS   01D GS
                  01E RS   01F US   07F DEL

      The default and supported byte counts for the conversion characters are as follows:

            %_c, %_p, %_u, %c       One byte counts only.

            %d, %i, %o, %u, %X, %x  Four byte default, one, two and four byte counts supported.

            %E, %e, %f, %G, %g      Eight byte default, four and twelve byte counts supported.

      The amount of data interpreted by each format string is the sum of the data required by each format unit, which is the iteration count times the byte count, or the iteration count times the number of bytes required by the format if the byte count is not specified.

      The input is manipulated in ``blocks'', where a block is defined as the largest amount of data specified by any format string.
-Format strings interpreting less than an input block's worth of data, whose last format unit both interprets some number of bytes and does not have a specified iteration count, have the iteration count incremented until the entire input block has been processed or there is not enough data remaining in the block to satisfy the format string.
+Format strings interpreting less than an input block's worth of data, whose last format unit both interprets some number of bytes and does not have a specified iteration count, have the iteration count incremented until the entire input block has been pro‐ cessed or there is not enough data remaining in the block to satisfy the format string.

-     If, either as a result of user specification or hexdump modifying the iteration count as described above, an iteration count is greater than one, no trailing whitespace characters are output during the last itera‐ tion.
+     If, either as a result of user specification or hexdump modifying the iteration count as described above, an iteration count is greater than one, no trailing whitespace characters are output during the last iteration.

      It is an error to specify a byte count as well as multiple conversion characters or strings unless all but one of the conversion characters or strings is _a or _A.

      If, as a result of the specification of the -n option or end-of-file being reached, input data only partially satisfies a format string, the input block is zero-padded sufficiently to display all available data (i.e., any format units overlapping the end of data will display some number of the zero bytes).

-     Further output by such format strings is replaced by an equivalent num‐ ber of spaces.
-An equivalent number of spaces is defined as the number of spaces output by an s conversion character with the same field width and precision as the original conversion character or conversion string but with any “+”, “ ”, “#” conversion flag characters removed, and ref‐ erencing a NULL string.
+     Further output by such format strings is replaced by an equivalent number of spaces.
+An equivalent number of spaces is defined as the number of spaces output by an s conversion character with the same field width and precision as the original conversion character or conversion string but with any “+”, “ ”, “#” conversion flag characters removed, and referencing a NULL string.

      If no format strings are specified, the default display is equivalent to specifying the -x option.

 EXIT STATUS
      The hexdump and hd utilities exit 0 on success, and >0 if an error occurs.

 EXAMPLES
      Display the input in perusal format: